SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 ## Step 5 - Create a Single Identifier for SAP IDoc
 Create another required identifier as in Step 4:
 - (a) Click **Create** and enter:
-  - Identification: `I-XX`, where XX is your User ID.
+  - Identification: `I-UserXX`, where XX is your User ID.
 Ensure the identification number is no longer than 10 characters; if necessary, remove leading zeros.
   - Alias: `TP_IDOC_ID`
   - Type System: `SAP S/4HANA On Premise IDoc`
   - Scheme: `N/A`